0xJoeMartin/f5-waap/ati-lab/start-ati-intro.rst

 Alternatively, you may also you your own BIGIP and your own website but, some of the instructions will have to be adapted accordingly.

 The lab instructions include use of various features of the Chrome browser and it is strongly recommended to use Chrome.
-However, similar functionality exists in most other browsers.
+However, similar functionality exists in most other browsers but, lab instructions will ned to be adjusted accordingly.

-|

-Please contact your F5 Sales Engineer/Account Manager if you need more information Feedback for this lab can be sent directly to j.martin@f5.com
+Please contact your F5 Sales Engineer/Account Manager if you need more information Feedback for this lab can be sent directly to j.martin@f5.com.

-|

 F5 Distributed Cloud Application Threat Insight:
 --------------------------------------------------------------------------